BryantSteed/projectRSA/rsa-project-report.md

 decrypted_message = mod_exp(ciphertext, d, N)
 ```

-There's only one differnce here.
+There's only one difference here.
 When decrypting, the private key, d, actually is n-bits (see my analysis on euclids for core), which means that in that case, the call stack would actually be n deep, making decryption **O(n^3)** because of the O(n^2) multiplication.

 #### Space